-Rated T for ninja violence/language; Time travel fic; Gen-fic (no pairings); In-progress.
-This fic starts off with canon timelines but becomes AU once changes start happening.
+Rated T for ninja violence/language; Time travel fic; Gen-fic (no pairings); Originally written 2013-2017.
+Revised April 2020.

-Zetsu the original didn't exactly trust Kabuto.
+Zetsu the original didn't trust Kabuto.
 Neither did Tobi, for that matter, which was why Zetsu was now keeping an eye on their new partner.
 His head was poking out of the wall high up in the dark heights of the cavern, watching Kabuto carefully as he looked down at Zetsu's thousands of weaker siblings.

 "What an incredible source of life energy.
 Hashirama was a really remarkable man," Kabuto murmured.

 Kabuto inclined his head toward the stem of the great plant, delivering a silent command, and Nagato walked forward and laid his hands on it.

 And what does he plan to do with that?
 Zetsu wondered.

 Nagato was absorbing chakra from the plant.
 His silver hair turned blood-red, and Kabuto grinned to himself again.
 He stuck his hand under the water and shot a stream of snakes down toward the mob.
 The Zetsu clones didn't react, not even when the snakes wrapped themselves around a single one and tore it away from its bretheren.
 It was dragged up to the surface and smuggled into Kabuto's voluminous cloak by the time Nagato came walking back to his side.